Sherba Ridge

-Location of Loubet Coast on the Antarctic Peninsula.

 Sherba Ridge (рид Шерба, ‘Rid Sherba’ \'rid 'sher-ba\ is the ice-covered ridge extending 13 km in southeast-northwest direction and 6 km wide, with a northern height rising to 2096 m, central one rising to 2099 and southern to 2143 m in the west foothills of Avery Plateau on Loubet Coast in Graham Land, Antarctica.
 It has steep and partly ice-free southwest, north and east slopes, and surmounts Widdowson Glacier to the southwest, Darbel Bay to the northwest, and Drummond Glacier to the northeast and east.

 The ridge is named after the locality of Sherba in eastern Balkan Mountains.